-"The stretching out of his wings shall fill the breadth of your land, O Immanuel."
-Isaiah 8:8
+"The stretching out of his wings shall fill the breadth of thy land, O Immanuel."-ISAIAH viji.
+8.

 THE people of God were at this time in very great tribulation.
-Apostate Israel had united with Syria, their neighboring nation, and in that confederacy they proposed to go against Jerusalem and vex it, and make a breach therein, and to set up for a king the son of Tabeal; the word Tabeal means "the good god," the son of the good god; and the true God, as represented by his truth, never has been good yet in the eyes of the world; the holy prophets were not good in the eyes of the world, the Lord Jesus Christ was not good in the eyes of the world, and the truth and people of God are not good now in the eyes of the world.
-Therefore, they proposed to set up Tabeal, the son of the good god, a god very different from that that is represented by the truth of God.
-Is it any wonder that the Savior should say that "if it were possible, they should deceive the very elect!"
-However, the Lord did then as he always will do; he encouraged his few and solitary ones and told them not to be afraid of these two smoking firebrands, namely, the king of Syria and the king of Israel; and so, they were swallowed up very soon.
-Now Isaiah was to have a son, and he was to call his name Maher-shalalhash-baz; and, before the child could know good from evil, this land should be forsaken of both her kings; that is, that the king of Syria and the king of Israel should very soon be overcome; all tending to show what a blessed thing it is to cleave to the Lord, and to stand out decided for him.
-And, while this Immanuel literally was the son of Isaiah the prophet, yet you see in Matthew 1 that the same word is applied to the Lord Jesus Christ, showing that it has a mystical, spiritual, and ultimate meaning; therefore, for I shall give in some measure an accommodative meaning to the text this morning.
-I shall notice what Immanuel's land is by nature.
-"The stretching out of his wings", we will take this to be the wings of the enemy, "shall fill the breadth of your land, O Immanuel."
-Secondly, we will take the text circumstantially, expressive of tribulation; and thirdly we will take it in the ultimate glory that is here meant, that there is another kind of scene of things that shall fill the breadth of Immanuel's land.
+Apostate Israel had united with Syria, their neighbouring nation, and in that confederacy they proposed to go against Jerusalem and vex it, and make a breach therein, and to set up for a king the son of Tabeal ;- the word Tabeal means "the good god," the son of the good god; and the true God, as represented by his truth, never has been good yet in the eyes of the world; the holy prophets were not good in the eyes of the world, the Lord Jesus Christ was not good in the eyes of the world, and the truth and people of God are not good now in the eyes of the world.
+Therefore they proposed to set up Tabeal, the son of the good god, a god very different from that that is represented by the truth of God.
+Is it any wonder that the Saviour should say that, "if it were possible, they should deceive the very elect ?"
+However, the Lord did then as he always will do ; he encouraged his few and solitary ones, and told them not to be afraid of these two smoking firebrands-namely, the king of Syria and the king of Israel; and so they were swallowed up very soon.
+Now Isaiah was to have a son, and he was to call his name Maher-shalalhash-baz; and, before the child should know good from evil, this land should be forsaken of both her kings; that is, that the king of Syria and the king of Israel should very soon be overcome; all tending to show what a blessed thing it is to cleave to the Lord, and to stand out decided for him.
+And, while this Immanuel literally Was the son of Isaiah the prophet, yet you see in Matthew i. that the same word is in the prophet, yet you see in Matthew i. that the same word is applied to the Lord Jesus Christ, showing it hath a mystical mystical, spiritual, and ultimate meaning; therefore I shall give in No. 500 VOL. XIL some measure an accommodative meaning to the text this morning.
+I shall first notice what Immanuel's land is by nature.
+"The stretching out of his wings"-we will take this to be the wings of the enemy-"shall fill the breadth of thy land, O Immanuel" Secondly, we will take the text circumstantially, expressive of tribulation; and thirdly, we will take it in the ultimate glory that is here meant-that there is another kind or scene of things that shall fill the breadth of Immanuel's land.